 PX Murillo is a selection from an old solera which originated in the Calle Murillo

 This Pedro Ximénez Murillo was bottled for the first time in 1996 to comemmorate the Centenary Anniversary of Bodegas Lustau (founded in 1896).

-The solera was started around 50-60 years ago in the Bodega of the Calle Murillo, near the Plaza del Cubo, which explains the name of the wine.
+It started as a selection from a solera that was started in the 1950-1960s in the Bodega of the Calle Murillo, near the Plaza del Cubo, which explains the name of the wine.
 It’s now located in the Calle Arcos with the other Lustau wines.

 Pedro Ximénez Murillo (17%, Lustau 2013)

 Nose: remarkably fragrant and fruity, with nice touches of polished furniture and subtle floral hints.
 Quite some youthful notes.
 Lots of figs and prune jam, fruitcake, Spanish quince jelly and a deeper hint of roasted coffee beans, even charcoal.
 Walnuts.
 Crystallized ginger with a chocolate coating.

 Mouth: very sweet, but not overwhelming, with a velvety texture.
 Quite fruity, with notes of prune pie and dried figs as well as blackberries.
 Honey.
 Treacle.
 Bags of raisins.
 Some vanilla pastry.
 Balanced hints of acidity in the finish which keep it all together and make you want another glass.